winesapOS/winesapOS/CONTRIBUTING.md

 -  Open up new [GitHub issues](https://github.com/LukeShortCloud/winesapOS/issues) for feature requests or bugs to be addressed.
 -  Help [create documentation](https://github.com/LukeShortCloud/winesapOS/issues?q=is%3Aopen+is%3Aissue+label%3Adocumentation), [create new features](https://github.com/LukeShortCloud/winesapOS/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement), or [fix bugs](https://github.com/LukeShortCloud/winesapOS/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
     -  Extra attention and help is needed on [these issues](https://github.com/LukeShortCloud/winesapOS/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+    -  For code contributions, first copy of the pre-commit script to ensure the code passes these tests:

+        ```
+        $ cp git/hooks/pre-commit .git/hooks/pre-commit
+        ```

 -  Support the project financially on [Patreon](https://patreon.com/LukeShortCloud).

 This guide focuses on the technical architecture and workflows for winesapOS development.